 Bash implements essentially the same grammar, parameter and variable expansion, redirection, and quoting as the Bourne Shell.
 Bash uses the POSIX 1003.2 standard as the specification of how these features are to be implemented.
 There are some differences between the traditional Bourne shell and Bash; this section quickly details the differences of significance.
 A number of these differences are explained in greater depth in previous sections.
-This section uses the version of sh included in SVR4.2 as the baseline reference.
+This section uses the version of sh included in SVR4.2 (the last version of the historical Bourne shell) as the baseline reference.